srinman/oauth/scenario1/scenario.md

    - Click the rendered Google Sign-In button to log in.
    - Once logged in, click the Dashboard button to fetch and display your protected user information from the backend.

-This setup demonstrates how the direct ID token flow works in practice using Google Identity Services, with a simple user interface and a backend that verifies the token and serves user-specific data.
+---

+This updated document demonstrates the complete end-to-end flow—from setting up OAuth authentication using Google Identity Services to verifying tokens on the server with proper logging and differentiated response codes.